|The Somewhat Funniest Newspaper Column

 Atheist takes dip in church baptismal

-atheist, husband of one of the upstanding church ladies, took a long dip in the baptismal font.
-We all
+husband of one of the upstanding church ladies, took a long dip in the baptismal font.
+We all knew it was

 A few of us backsliding men got together later for a prayer meeting.
 We called upon the

 reasonableness side of a higher force during our secret ceremony that this new born-again-no-longer-

 a-heathen feller would lose the spirit and become a backslider, like the rest of us.

 We’re upset cause this newcomer has ruined it for the other men in the congregation.
 Up til now, we

 skip every other Sunday without too much argument from our wives.
 Now, we all have to suffer.

 Next Sunday morning, I can hear it.
 “Elmira Slinger’s husband found the Lord.
 Butch Slinger is gonna be